-If you're going to survive summer on a Mediterranean cruise, you'll need this Zen-like approach to the heat (not to mention the crowds).
-Here are my hard-won tips for taking a safe and enjoyable trip to the Mediterranean in the heat (literally!) of summer.
-If you'd rather not travel this way, I suggest booking your cruise for the fall, winter or spring, when it's cooler and less crowded.
+If you're going to survive the summer weather on a Mediterranean cruise, you'll need more than a Zen-like approach to the heat (not to mention the crowds).
+Here are our hard-won tips for taking a safe and enjoyable trip to the Mediterranean in the heat of summer.
+(If you'd rather not travel this way, book your cruise for the fall, winter or spring, when Europe is cooler and less crowded.)

-Don't Overdo It.
 If you're typically a "go, go, go!" kind of traveler, consider slowing the pace down when it's 90 degrees outside.
-Instead of jam-packing your day in order to see everything a port has to offer, schedule breaks to sit on a park bench or in a cafe between sightseeing stops.
-Your body just can't handle a breakneck pace when it's so hot out, and if you pick two or three must-sees to visit, you'll be a lot more satisfied with your day than if you try to do six things and don't make it to all of them (or are so tired afterward that you can't possibly get up early and do it again in the next port).
+Instead of jampacking your day in order to see everything a port has to offer, schedule breaks to sit on a park bench or in a cafe between sightseeing stops.
+Pick two or three must-sees to visit; you'll be more satisfied with your day than if you try to do six things and don't make it to half of them.

-Another way to slow down your pace is to alternate between what my European travel companion calls "Culture Days" and "Beach Days."
+Another way to slow down your pace is to alternate between "Culture Days" and "Beach Days."
 On a "Culture Day," you can do your hardcore sightseeing and get your fill of museums, cathedrals and cultural attractions.
 But make the following day a "Beach Day," when you sleep in a bit, then camp out at a park, beach or cafe and people-watch or read a book.
-In short, take it easy.
-You'll be better able to handle the summer heat.
+It's still culturally enriching, and you'll be better able to handle the summer heat the next day.

-Get Tickets in Advance.
-On my summer trip, we pre-booked tickets to Florence's Accademia museum (the one with Michaelangelo's David).
-Instead of waiting in the long, round-the-corner, outdoors-in-the-sun line, we waited in a very short, fast-moving line and were whisked inside at our appointed entrance time.
-Even though you'll pay a few euros more to book tickets in advance, it's well worth it, as you won't have to spend your day in town waiting in long lines in the brutal heat.
+If you're interested in marquee attractions, such as Florence's Accademia museum (the one with Michelangelo's David) or Rome's Colosseum, you'd be wise to prebook tickets (if you're not visiting on a tour).
+Instead of waiting in the long, round-the-corner, outdoors-in-the-sun line, you can jump the queue and get inside sooner.
+Even though you'll pay a few euros more to book tickets in advance, it's well worth it, as you won't have to spend your one day in town waiting in long lines in the brutal heat.

-Head Indoors.
-Seek out air-conditioning whenever possible.
+Seek out air conditioning whenever possible.
 Skew your hot-day itineraries toward museums, shops and cafes, rather than outdoor markets or athletic activities (biking, hiking, walking tours).
 You'll get a full day of culture and sightseeing without overheating.

-Expect Crowds.
-In summer, Europe's city streets become packed with foreign tourists, and, in July and August specifically, the locals head for the beaches and other vacation hotspots for multi-week getaways.
-Before you leave the ship, prepare yourself for throngs of people wherever you go -- whether that includes long lines to get inside the Colosseum or slow going up Barcelona's Las Ramblas.
+In summer, Europe's city streets become packed with foreign tourists, and, in July and August specifically, the locals head for the beaches and other vacation hotspots for multiweek getaways.
+Before you leave the ship, prepare yourself for throngs of people wherever you go.
 Then, if you find an empty street or quiet corner of a museum, the surprise will make the experience all the more enjoyable.
-Remember, too -- pick-pockets love crowded areas, so be extra careful with your belongings when you travel in summer.
+Remember, too -- pickpockets love crowded areas, so be extra careful with your belongings when you travel in summer.